CLASS-SZ/class_sz/docs/index.rst

 Cosmic Linear Anisotropy Solving System with Machine Learning Accelerated CMB, LSS and Halo Model Observables Computations

 .. note::
-   This software is under MIT license.
-We bear no responsibility for any misuse of this software or its outputs.
+   This software is being actively developed.
+We welcome contributions from the community.

 .. toctree::